CochainComplex/claude-desktop-manager/README.md

    cmgr execute my-instance 'node ~/.config/claude-desktop/fix-listeners.js ~/.local/share/claude-desktop'
    ```

+## Application Patching

+Claude Desktop Manager automatically patches the Claude Desktop application during installation to enable multiple instances with separate configurations.
+For system-wide installations (in `/usr/lib/`), special handling is required.

+See the [Patching Documentation](docs/PATCHING.md) for details on:

+- How the patching process works
+- Handling system vs. user installations
+- Manual patch application when needed
+- Backup and recovery options

 ## MCP Tool Integration

 Claude Desktop Manager provides robust support for MCP (Machine-Computer Protocol) tools, which enable Claude to interact with your computer.